skilled-reflection/skilled-reflection.github.io/book/c12-words.md

 NOTES are general PLANs for REVISION, and what follows is an introduction.
-A thorough, generalizable treatment of writing concisely is in progress and a draft is available on request.
+(A full draft is available on request.)

+Add structural consistency to make LINKS more explicit. edit/apply these techniques as a form of active READING.

 ### RECIPE